Rehearsals are underway for the upcoming Hayes High School October production of Arthur Miller’s “The Crucible.”

-Hailey Wright, a junior playing Elizabeth Proctor, agreed, adding she’s looking forward to the dramatics of the show.
+Hailey Wright, a senior playing Elizabeth Proctor, agreed, adding she’s looking forward to the dramatics of the show.

 “It’s the first real big drama that the school has done for a long time,” Wright said.
 “While comedies are great and fantastic, and I love them, there’s something so enriching about hardcore drama; theatrical screaming, crying, yelling, pointing fingers, the ideas of hanging people for witchcraft.
 It’s bizarre and exciting, but it’s part of our history.”

 Wright said the story feels so relatable and modern, because the real Salem Witch Trials only happened a few hundred years ago.

 “It’s such a big part of America’s history, and it’s crazy that these kinds of things happened and that it’s really something that went on just a short while ago,” Wright said.
 “It’s crazy to think of how tragic the story was.”

 Wright said she’s excited to play a role as well-known and dynamic as Elizabeth Proctor.